 Obtaining Cambodian citizenship may not have crossed your mind just yet, but becoming a national of the Kingdom of Wonder does have its advantages.
 We look at how you can obtain Cambodian citizenship.

-Whether it’s the comfort of not having to secure a visa to enter the country ever again to being able to purchase property and land in your name, applying for citizenship might be worthwhile if your plans in the Kingdom extend beyond a short term work contract.
+Whether it’s the comfort of not having to secure a visa to enter Cambodia ever again to be able to purchase property and land in your name, applying for citizenship might be worthwhile if your plans in the Kingdom extend beyond a short term work contract.

 While Jolie holds dual citizenship, Hiroshi had to give up his original nationality in order to become naturalised here, as Japan does not permit dual nationality.

 Applications for Cambodian citizenship are processed by the Ministry of Interior, and the process generally takes two to three months.
 Cambodia has permitted dual citizenship since 1996, so whether or not you are allowed to remain a citizen of your home country and have dual nationality depends on the laws there.

-If the Kingdom has stolen your heart to the point that you feel further assimilation feels right (or if it simply makes good business sense), there are a number of ways a foreigner can gain citizenship:
+If the Kingdom has stolen your heart to the point that you feel further assimilation feels right (or if it simply makes good business sense), there are a number of ways a foreigner can gain citizenship.